Sweekar07/action-repo/README.md

 Created a read me file.

-making a commit, pull and merge
+making a commit, pull, and merge